chochinlu/Song-Generation-Chat-Agents/readme.md

 2. We might be unable to identify the song's style (e.g., rock or jazz).
 3. We may not know which instruments are used in the song.

-Even with convenient tools like Suno, where songs can be generated just by providing prompts, we might still not know how to use them effectively.
+Even with convenient tools like [Suno AI](https://suno.com/), where songs can be generated just by providing prompts, we might still not know how to use them effectively.

 ## Purpose of this application